 No Turn On Red Lights

-In the US, this is so second hand nature, but in Germany, unless otherwise (rarely) noted, then you may NOT turn right on red lights.
+In the US, this is so second hand nature, but it is one Germany road rules that will get you!
+Unless otherwise (rarely) noted, then you may NOT turn right on red lights.

 Drive on the Right, Pass on the Left